-- Register your phone for free on www.immobilise.com so the police know you are the rightful owner.
+You can register your phone or gadget for free on www.immobilise.com so the police know you are the rightful owner.

-- Remember, you can still dial 999 even if you have no credit.
+Remember, you can still dial 999 on your mobile even if you have no credit.

-Sexting is posting a sexually explicit text, image or video on your mobile or over the internet.
-It can start off as fun but, once you have sent something out, it can end up anywhere.
-Only do what feels comfortable.
+Sexting is posting a message or photo of something sexually explicit e.g. a naked selfie.
+It can start off as a bit of fun but, once you’ve sent something out, you can’t take it back and it can end up anywhere.